 The ISPRL’s reserves are estimated to have a storage capacity for the country that would last 10 days at the most.
 These reserves apart, India also has a number of crude oil refineries.
 Separately, these oil refineries have a storage capacity that would last 65 days.

 Apart from the immediate problem of ‘where-to-store-our-excess-oil?’, India’s energy officials believe keeping some of its crude oil in America could come in handy during unforeseen events or emergencies.
 To take a hypothetical example, let’s say India is unable to access the oil stored in its own strategic reserves due to some disruptions caused by natural causes or due to some kind of unforeseen interference from a hostile neighbour.

-In such a scenario, India would simply call on the US to release the much needed oil stored there, and ship it across to end the demand crisis in India.
+In such a scenario, India would simply call on the US to release the much-needed oil stored there, and ship it across to end the demand crisis in India.

-That benefit apart, buying plenty of oil for cheap and storing that in America will also give India an advantage when prices shoot up.
+That benefits apart, buying plenty of oil for cheap and storing that in America will also give India an advantage when prices shoot up.
 If the crude oil prices skyrocket in the months and years to come following last April’s epic crash, India can simply call on the US to release its oil that had been purchased for cheap and stored for such scenarios.

 THE BIG DISADVANTAGES

 But then a close look at the disadvantages of the storage arrangement literally exposes the deal as too dangerous and alarming from India’s point of view – especially because India is a country that buys as much as 80% of the crude oil that it requires from abroad.